-Turning to the group, she bowed gently.
-Her fluffy blonde hair, a swirling halo around her head.
-They bowed in return.
-The circle of ten individuals all wore white gauze ensembles, and a simple band of blue tied around their foreheads.
-At the end of the final prayer, she looked up, and slowly turned to meet each one, eye to eye, praising them for their attendance.
+Turning to the group, she bowed gently, her fluffy blonde hair swirling into a cotton candy halo around her head.
+Her followers bowed in return.
+The circle of ten individuals all wore loose fitting white gauze ensembles, as well as a thin band of blue twine tied around their foreheads.
+After a moment of silence, she looked up, and slowly turned to meet each of them, eye to eye.
 First there was Gregory, a young man from Minnesota, who had left his life as a ranch hand to become a yogi.
 Next, Maxwell, a recovering sex addict from Toronto, who just wanted a fresh start.
-Then Nadine, sufferer of anger issues, looking for management with a spiritual angle.
+Then came Nadine, sufferer of anger issues, looking for management with a spiritual angle.
 And, so it went.
-Lastly, she locked eyes with a shrewd looking red-head.
-She knew those aqua-green eyes immediately.
+Lastly, she locked eyes with a shrewd looking redhead.
+She recognized that aqua-green gaze immediately.
 It was Betty.
-Betty, her old friend.
-A reformed alcoholic.
+Betty, her old friend, was a reformed alcoholic.
 Betty was here to do a “life cleanse”, and was ready to reach the next level in her yogic training.
 She was, in fact, looking for her master.
-Sylvia offered up a weak smile of recognition, and moved on to the next person, Harvey, an ex-marine, looking for peace in his life.
-She breathed heavily, the group automatically followed her lead with a collective sigh.
-The cliff side session was over.
+Sylvia offered up a weak smile, and swiftly moved on to the next person, Harvey, an ex-marine, looking for peace in his life.
+She breathed heavily, and the group automatically followed her lead with a collective sigh.
+The morning introductory cliff side session was over.

 As the group dispersed, they wandered off in a daze to go to the hostel for lunch.
 Betty, however, waited for Sylvia.
-After everyone had departed, the two remained on the cliff’s edge.
-Betty stepped gingerly towards Sylvia, forcing an awkward smile.
-Sylvia laughed, breaking the ice, and Betty did too.
-As they hugged in the sea spray, Betty stood back staring into Sylvia’s crystal blue eyes.
-She apologized for her bad behaviour.
-She explained that she had gone through major rehab, and was now a completely different person.
-Sylvia was very calm, took a deep breath and smiled.
-Betty looked out over the vast sea, and softly said, “You see, now, that the infidelity I had with your husband was nothing.
+Only the two of them remained on the cliff’s ledge.
+Betty stepped gingerly towards Sylvia.
+Sylvia laughed at the absurdity of the situation, breaking the ice, and Betty moved to embrace her.
+In silence, they hugged in the misty cool air.
+Then, Betty stood back, keeping her hands on Sylvia’s waist, as she stared into the crystal blue eyes.
+She apologized for her bad behavior, explaining that she had been through major rehab, and was now a completely different person.
+Sylvia remained calm, took a deep breath and smiled.
+Betty motioned with a diamond-encrusted hand, pointing a hot pink acrylic nail out over the vast sea.
+In a soft, yet clear voice, she said, “From here, it’s easy to see that the infidelity I had with your husband was nothing.
 In the infinity of life, it was just a blip on the screen.”
-Sylvia let out a hearty laugh, and pulled Betty to hug her once more.
-As they embraced, she took a step forward towards the cliff’s edge, and with a gently push, Betty was falling down into the foamy surf far, far below.
+Sylvia burst into high-pitched laughter, and pulled Betty to hug her once more.
+As they embraced, she took a step forward towards the cliff’s edge, and with one gently push, Betty was falling down into the foamy surf far, far below.